 - Jewelry, Automobiles, Houses, Stocks, Bonds, Collectables, Guns, Cash, Bank Accounts, Furniture

 This above list is not complete.
-This list provides a flavor of assets a New Jersey Bankruptcy Lawyer evaluates .
+This list provides a flavor of assets which are evaluated.

-Not all Debtors disclose their assets when they file bankruptcy.
+Not all Debtors provide full Bankruptcy asset disclosure when they file bankruptcy.
 Below is an example: Boris Becker.

 This bankruptcy debtor is facing a minimum of 28 charges for failure to disclose his assets in his bankruptcy.
 Allegedly, he did not disclose his 1985 Wimbledon Trophy, 1985 and 1989 President’s Cups, 1988 Davis Cup gold coin, just to name a few.